Getting a Divorce: A Basic Guide to Minnesota Law

 The court may restrict parenting time if the parent seeking parenting time may harm or kidnap the children.
 The court can do this by limiting the hours of parenting time or limiting the place where parenting time can take place.
 The court can require that he or she only visit when another person is present (supervised parenting time).
 In very rare cases, parenting time may be denied altogether.

 If a parent has been convicted of certain crimes, that parent must convince the court that parenting time with the child is in the child's best interest.
-These crimes include assault, sexual abuse, parental kidnapping, terroristic threats, felony harassment and stalking.
+These crimes include assault, sexual abuse, parental kidnapping, terroristic threats, felony harassment, domestic assault by strangulation, and stalking.
 Ask your lawyer if these laws apply in your case.

 If parenting time is not restricted or supervised, you may ask the court to order that a law enforcement officer or some other person come along to make sure parenting time happens according to what is written in the court order.